16P/Brooks

-16P/Brooks, also known as Brooks 2, is a periodic comet discovered by William Robert Brooks on July 7, 1889, but failed to note any motion.
+16P/Brooks, also known as Brooks 2, is a Jupiter-family comet discovered by William Robert Brooks on 7 July 1889, but failed to note any motion.
 He was able to confirm the discovery the next morning, having seen that the comet had moved north.
-On August 1, 1889, the famous comet hunter Edward Emerson Barnard discovered two fragments of the comet labeled "B" and "C" located 1 and 4.5 arc minutes away.
-On August 2, he found another four or five, but these were no longer visible the next day.
+On 1 August 1889, the famous comet hunter Edward Emerson Barnard discovered two fragments of the comet labeled "B" and "C" located 1 and 4.5 arc minutes away.
+On 2 August he found another four or five, but these were no longer visible the next day.
 On August 4, he observed two more objects, labeled "D" and "E".
 "E" disappeared by the next night and "D" was gone by the next week.
 Around mid-month, "B" grew large and faint, finally disappearing at the beginning of September.
 "C" managed to survive until mid-November 1889.
-The apparition ended on January 13, 1891.
+The apparition ended on 13 January 1891.
 After the discovery apparition, the comet has always been over two magnitudes fainter.